 - 2. Wildland fire should be used strategically and should not be suppressed in all instances.
 Allow fires to burn naturally if they occur/ocated in areas that may benefit sage-grouse habitat and would not risk the spread of invasive species, but only if human lives and property are not at risk.
 Continue to suppress wildland fires that may cause the spread of invasive species into sage-grouse habitat.
 Use ecological site descriptions and associated state and transition models to identify such areas. - 3.
 Manage wildland fires in sage-grouse habitat to retain as much habitat as possible.
 Interior islands of vegetation in areas of habitat should be protected through follow-up mop-up of the island's perimeter and interior, when fire crew safety and welfare are not at risk. - 4.
 Post-fire rehabilitation efforts should be collaborative and strategic in approach.
 A wide variety of agencies, representing multiple disciplines should be involved in order to leverage funding opportunities and provide knowledge on appropriate site-specific treatments.
-Rehabilitation efforts should focus on preventing the spread of invasive species, particularly in or near sage-grouse habitat. - 5.
-Subsequent shrub seeding or live plantings may need to occur once native or locally adapted grasses and forbs species are established initially.
-This will encourage more significant and timely recruitment and transition into a grass-shrub community. - 6.
-Ecological site descriptions and associated state and transition models will be used to identify target areas for resiliency enhancement and/ or restoration.
+Rehabilitation efforts should focus on preventing the spread of invasive species, particularly in or near sagegrouse habitat. - Subsequent shrub seeding or live plantings may need to occur once native or locally adapted grasses and forbs species are established initially.
+This will encourage more significant and timely recruitment and transition into a grass shrub community. - 6.
+Ecological site descriptions and associated state and transition models will be used to identify target areas for resiliency enhancement and/or restoration.
 Maintaining and/or enhancing resilience should be given top priority.
-In Great Basin sagebrush-bunchgrass communities, invasion resistance and successional resilience following disturbance are functions of a healthy perennial bunchgrass component.
+In Great Basin sagebrush bunchgrass communities, invasion resistance and successional resilience following disturbance are functions of a healthy perennial bunchgrass component.
 Therefore a combination of active and passive management will be required to ensure this functionality.
-Areas that are in an invaded state that will likely transition to a cheatgrass monoculture if a disturbance occurs and are located within or near sage-grouse habitat should be prioritized for restoration efforts to increase resistance and resilience. - Emphasize continued research and provide funding to enhance knowledge and understanding of how to prevent catastrophic wildfire, the invasion of cheatgrass, and reclamation/ restoration techniques.

-3.2.3 Adaptive Management

-Fire and the subsequent reestablishment of plant species (native or not) is a natural process, and consequently this threat is extremely challenging across the western United States as humans are still limited in our ability to directly control this cycle.
+Areas that are in an invaded state that will likely transition to a cheatgrass monoculture if a disturbance occurs and are located within or near sage-grouse habitat should be prioritized for restoration efforts to increase resistance and - 7-5.
+Emphasize continued research and provide funding to enhance knowledge and understanding of how to prevent catastrophic wildfire, the invasion of cheatgrass, and reclamation/restoration techniques.
+3.2.3 Adaptive Management Fire and the subsequent reestablishment of plant species (native or not) is a natural process, and consequently this threat is extremely challenging across the western United States as humans are still limited in our ability to directly control this cycle.
 However, scientific understanding of ecological processes and resource management techniques continue to improve.
-A commitment by the State to address this issue through adaptive management will lead to a greater understanding of the ecological mechanisms that drive these processes and will subsequently lead to improvements in resource management practices that prevent catastrophic wildfire and the subsequent invasion of cheatgrass.
+A commitment by the State to address this issue through adaptive management will lead to a greater understanding of the ecological mechanisms that drive these processes and will subsequently lead to improvements in resource management practices that prevent the invasion of cheatgrass following catastrophic wildfires-and the subsequent invasion of cheatgrass.
+The SETT will evaluate and assess the effectiveness of these policies at achieving the stated short and long term objectives of reducing the rate of loss of sage grouse habitat due to fire and invasive species Comment [MF30]: This is addressed in point 1c.